kalinr/kalins-pdf-creation-station/readme.txt

 = 4.1 =
 Added ability to save templates for future use.
 Also: code cleanup; updated TCPDF library; improved YouTube, Vimeo and Ted Talk link conversions, added categories and tags to tool's post list.

+= 4.2 =
+Improved handling of multi-page and empty title pages.
+Added convenience features for sorting and adding posts on the tool page.

 == About ==